smohanrao/MERN-PROJECT/userManagementApp/README.md

 ### How to run

 1. Install live server: npm install -g live-server
-2. Install mongodb - on macos: https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x
+2. Install mongodb
-3. Use correct version of node - tested on node 9.0.0 - can be easily done with https://github.com/creationix/nvm
+3. Use correct version of node

 Go to front folder and run:
 ```sh